ugo-balensi/yoobic-hire/yoobicApp/README.txt

+To launch the application :
+#npm install on the yoobicApp directory
+#ionic serve on the yoobicApp directory

 The app project structure was auto-generated using the ionic cli.
 The app contains all the expected features including the chat-room.